NivedithaHGN/RoadWatch/README.md

 # ROADWATCH — Infrastructure Intelligence Dashboard

 > A full-stack real-time infrastructure monitoring platform for tracking road projects, citizen complaints, contractor performance, and government analytics — powered by Node.js, SQLite, Socket.io and a fully offline-capable frontend.
-> Currently this can be used for bimstec countries except India.
+> Currently this can be used for BIMSTEC countries except India.

 ---